n3f/merpress/README.txt

 == Changelog ==

 = 1.1.0-beta =
-* Update mermaid to 10.7.0.
+* Update mermaid to 10.8.0.
-* Adds feature to store PNG of diagram.
+* Adds *_beta_* feature to store PNG of diagram.
+Currently broken in Firefox.

 == Upgrade Notice ==

 = 1.1.0-beta =
-Mermaid update (10.7.0) & saves diagram as PNG on demand.
+Mermaid update (10.8.0) & saves diagram as PNG on demand (beta).